Configure your app

 Add libraries to your app

-- Click Linker and add the required libraries.
+- Click the drop-down menu and enter the required libraries.